Reviews You Can Rely On

 Credit: Adam Paashaus

-There is no top lid.
-For some, this might be a deal-breaker.
-It took flexibility and trying out a different system of packing after years of using packs with lids on top, but after the learning period was over, we feel just as organized and comfortable packing with the large hip belt pockets, spacious side pockets, and cavernous stretchy back pocket.
+There is no brain.
+For some, this might be a dealbreaker.
+It took flexibility and trying out a different packing system after years of using packs with lids on top.
+Still, after the learning period, we felt just as organized and comfortable packing with the large hip belt pockets, spacious side pockets, and a gigantic stretchy back pocket.

-Two removable accessories are the hand loops and water bottle holsters.
-When not in use, these pieces of material dangling from your chest make adjusting your straps a bit fiddly.
-Our testers found the hand loops to be a great addition for anyone who hikes without poles.
-They allow you to find a new position for your hands and shift the pack around if your shoulders or hips start to fatigue.
-If not needed, you can unclip the loops and leave them at home.
+The two removable accessories are the hand loops and water bottle holsters.
+When not in use, these pieces of material dangling from your chest make adjusting your straps slightly fiddly.
+Our testers found the hand loops a great addition for anyone who hikes without poles.
+They allow you to find a new position for your hands and shift the pack around if your shoulders or hips fatigue.
+You can unclip the loops and leave them at home if not needed.
 The water bottle holsters are only useful if you drink from the tall, thin bottles sold as disposable water bottles.
-We tried this unique setup (which is actually pretty common in the ultralight community) and were impressed with the convenience and unobtrusive positioning.
-The Circuit comes with a removable internal reservoir sleeve and dual tube exit ports for those that drink with a hydration bladder.
+We tried this unique setup (common in the ultralight community) and were impressed with the convenience and unobtrusive positioning.
+The Circuit comes with a removable internal reservoir sleeve and dual tube exit ports for those who drink with a hydration bladder.

-ultralight adventure equipment circuit backpacks women review - thirsty? the circuit offers a variety of ways to carry all the...
+ultralight adventure equipment circuit - thirsty? the circuit offers a variety of ways to carry all the...

 Thirsty?
 The Circuit offers a variety of ways to carry all the hydration you could need.
 This strap holster proves to be convenient and non-obtrusive.